husonlab/splitstree6/doc/user-manual.md

 right-clicking on the *A. Koschev* label, the display-label editor was opened for this label. ](figs/bees-with-images.png)

+## Acknowledgments {#acknowledgments .unnumbered}

+We thank Daria Evseeva for working on the code with us.
+We thank Celine Scornavacca for her implementation of the tanglegram layout.
+This program uses the JAMA library in the neighbor-net algorithm.

 Citations

 Bagci, C., D. Bryant, B. Cetinkaya, and DH Huson.
 2021.
 “Microbial